-The fact that I am a white, non-Muslim woman who happens to think that Kamila Shamsie (A God in Every Stone)’s Home Fire is one of the most important books to hit shelves this year is actually quite significant.
+The fact that I am a white, non-Muslim woman who happens to think that Kamila Shamsie (A God in Every Stone)’s Home Fire is one of the most important and emotionally devastating books to hit shelves this year is actually quite significant.

 I wish it wasn’t.

 I wish that it was a common thing to reach for a new perspective when we reach for a new book, but it isn’t.
 And I understand that it’s a wonderful thing to identify with characters in more traditional ways, but when we reach for something new, we find things to identify with.
 Which is both reassuring and unnerving when one becomes immersed in this particular novel.